madrilene/lenesaile.com/readme.md

 **Aleksandr Hovhannisyan**

-I love order and structure.
+I love structure and clarity.
 Aleksandr does this in an exemplary way, which is why I based the structure of eleventy.js on his personal site.
 The 301 redirect solution I'm using is from his blog.

 - https://github.com/AleksandrHovhannisyan
 - https://www.aleksandrhovhannisyan.com/blog/eleventy-netlify-redirects/